imbossdev/ds-algo-practice/README.md

  - only requires O(1) for push (could require O(n) in case of dynamic array as it might increase the array size on push/append operation) and pop operations.
  - Also requires O(1) for get as it is index based.
 But requires O(n) if you are searching
  - Slow O(n) in case of insert and delete
+ - Arrays are generally placed next to each other.
+ - push and pop operations inserts and deletes last element in the array.

 HashTables:
 - It stores the data in key value pairs